TurtleWithGlasses/excel-to-ppt-report/PROJECT_STATUS.md

 ## Summary

-**ReportForge is now a fully functional backend system** capable of generating professional PowerPoint reports from Excel data across multiple industries.
-The component library, core engine, and industry templates are complete and tested.
+**ReportForge is now a fully functional end-to-end system** capable of generating professional PowerPoint reports from Excel data across multiple industries.
+The component library, core engine, industry templates, and GUI integration are all complete and tested.

-**Next major milestone:** Connect the GUI to enable end-users to generate reports through a graphical interface.
+**Next major milestone:** Fix component attribute warnings and test with real production data.

-**Status:** ✅ Backend Complete, ⏳ GUI Integration Pending
+**Status:** ✅ Backend Complete, ✅ GUI Integration Complete, ⏳ Component Fixes Pending

 ---

-Let me know when you're ready to continue with GUI integration! 🚀
+Ready for production testing and refinement! 🚀